BeipDev/BeipMU/Documentation/GettingStarted.md

 ###Pause

-Pause allows you to suspend the Output Window temporarily while you read it.
-This is particularly useful when reading scrollback since the Output Window does not automatically scroll to the bottom when paused.
+Pause allows you to suspend the Output Window, halting the flow of new text.
+This is particularly useful when reading scrollback since the Output window will not automatically scroll when paused.

-To turn Pause on or off, press the Pause button  on the toolbar.
+To turn Pause on or off, use the pause key on your keyboard.
+A pause symbol will appear in the top right corner when a window is paused.
+This symbol will also appear when selecting text to indicate that the window is paused while a selection is being made.

-The status bar will show the number of new lines in the Output Window enclosed in square brackets.
+A status window will show the number of new lines that have arrived since the display was halted.
 Unpause the output to display the new lines.

 ###Logging From Beginning

-If you would like to log all the text in the Output Window to a file and continue logging, select Logging from the menu bar, then Log From Beginning.
+When starting a log file, if you wish to log the existing scrollback text, choose Logging then Starting From Beginning.

 ###Local Echo